Somme Barracks, Sheffield

-Somme Barracks, Sheffield is a military establishment situated on Glossop Road in Sheffield, England.
-The building is owned by the Ministry of Defence and serves as the base of the University of Sheffield Officers' Training Corps which is part of the Army Reserve.
+Somme Barracks, Sheffield is a military establishment on Glossop Road in Sheffield, England.
+The building is owned by the Ministry of Defence and serves as the base of the University of Sheffield Officers' Training Corps, which has been a part of the Yorkshire Officers' Training Regiment since 2011.
 It is a Grade II listed building.

 History

-The present building was opened in 1907; however, a military presence had existed on the site since 1882 when the 1st West York Royal Engineer Volunteers moved from their previous headquarters at John Street in the suburb of Highfield, into a large house with adjoining piece of land at the corner of Glossop Road and Gell Street.
+The present building was opened in 1907.
+A military presence had existed on the site since 1882 when the 1st West York Royal Engineer Volunteers moved from their previous headquarters at John Street in the suburb of Highfield into a large house with adjoining piece of land at the corner of Glossop Road and Gell Street.
 The house was used to accommodate the officers and NCOs while a drill hall was built on the spare land.
 The new headquarters were soon found to be too small and a decision was taken to build larger premises on the same site.
 On 11 July 1906 an appeal was launched by the Corps Commander Lieutenant Colonel Edward Tozer to help finance the new building.

 The new building was designed by the Corps Quartermaster Alfred Ernest Turnell who was a practising architect and surveyor with offices at Foster's Buildings in High Street.
 The land was purchased for £3,000 while the building itself cost £6,500.
 A temporary headquarters was set up in nearby Victoria Street while the new building was being constructed.
 The new facility provided offices for the Commanding Officer and Adjutant, a large armoury, an armoury Sergeant's workshop, a surgery, an orderly room, a lecture room, a canteen and waiting rooms on the ground floor.
 The first floor housed the officers' quarters and mess, the NCOs quarters and mess, a dressing room and a billiards room.
 The quartermaster's stores were in the roof space, with the band room and stores in the basement.